 Jason Gallian played many memorable innings in his decade at Trent Bridge and one that sticks in the mind was at Derby in 2002.

 Notts had been bowled out in the first innings for 240; Derbyshire obtained a lead of 100 or so and in the final innings, Notts required 323 for victory.
 Gallian opened the batting, watched wickets fall at the other end, whilst he remained calm and collected.
 The ninth wicket disappeared with still 46 required and Greg Smith was the last man.
 The necessary runs were obtained, an unbelievable victory achieved.
-Gallian was unbeaten after a stint lasting nearly seven hours.
+Gallian was unbeaten on the 'dreaded' Nelson (111) after a stint lasting nearly seven hours.

 The confidence that is engendered when the opening pair continuously provide a sound foundation for their more flamboyant successors is not measurable.
 Gallian of course will recall 2005 for a bizarre record – being run out twice with his score at 199 v Sussex at Trent Bridge and v Kent at Canterbury.
 For that reason alone he will remain a feature of cricket quizzes.